Best of Osh

-Join our city tours in Osh and visit the best sights, taste the best food and experience the best activities
+Join our city tours and visit the best sights, taste the best food and experience the best activities

 Be practically involved and personally interact with people, traditions and daily activities